redcom/docpad-plugin-menu/README.md

 ## Installation ##

-Run `npm install --save docpad-plugin-menu` command in your DocPad project root.
+Run `npm install --save docpad-plugin-menu` command in your DocPad project root or `docpad install menu` to install with docpad

 ## How it works ##